-24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council OR Unitary Council representing the area of the Council.

-b Unless the Council determines otherwise, a copy of each letter sent to the District and County Council shall be sent to the ward councillor(s) representing the area of the Council.
+- A. An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward Councillor(s) of the District Council representing the area of the Council. - B. Unless the Council determines otherwise, a copy of each letter sent to the District Council shall be sent to the ward Councillor(s) representing the area of the Council.